Conflict Minerals Report

 The table only includes entities that were listed as smelters by the RMI.

-Conformant means that a smelter was listed as conformant with the Responsible Minerals Assurance Processs (RMAP) assessment protocols.
-Smelters that are listed as Re-audit in progress by the RMAP are considered to be Conformant by the RMAP.
-Included smelters were not necessarily Conformant for all or part of 2018 and may not continue to be Conformant for any future period.
+Conformant means that a smelter has successfully completed an assessment against the applicable Responsible Minerals Assurance Process (RMAP) standard or an equivalent cross-recognized assessment.
+Included smelters were not necessarily Conformant for all or part of 2020 and may not continue to be Conformant for any future period.
 We do not have information on the origin of the 3TG processed by any of the Conformant smelters prior to their respective certification dates.

-Active is an RMAP designation that means that the smelter has committed to undergo an RMAP assessment.
-Smelters are listed as Active in the RMAP once they have scheduled the assessment date.
-For 2018, all identified smelters were Conformant.
+Active is an RMAP designation that means that the smelter has committed to undergo an RMAP assessment, completed the relevant documents, and scheduled the on-site assessment.
+These may be in the pre-assessment, assessment, or corrective-action phases of the assessment.

 On Reference List Only means that a smelter is listed on the Smelter Reference List tab of the CMRT, but is not listed as Conformant or Active.
-For 2018, all identified smelters were Conformant.
+For 2020, all identified smelters were Conformant or Active.

 Smelter Location is the country in which the smelter is located.